 Library Services/Newtown Campus LRC: The University library, located on main campus, serves the research and information needs of the University community through online research databases, periodicals, books and audiovisual materials, a children's literature collection and curriculum materials.
 These resources are supplemented by intercampus and interlibrary loan services.
 In addition, the Library offers wireless network access and two computer labs for the use of students and teaching librarians.
 Several study rooms are also available for small student groups.
+The Philadelphia Campus Library works in tandem with the Newtown Learning Resource Center (LRC).
+Materials at either location may be borrowed by any student and may be returned to either facility.
 Librarians offer individualized research instruction as well as formal, in-class information literacy sessions at both locations.
 The Library's online catalog, online research databases, and additional information are available via the library website at: Library Services.